Konrad Pellikan: Life

 Pellikan became a priest in 1501 and following entered the Barfüsser convent in Basel in 1502.
+At that time he also taught at the Franciscan monastery in Basel.
 His four year stay in Basel was an influential event, and he kept also contributing to the works of the Basel printers during his temporary departure.
 In Basel he did much laborious work for Froben's editions, and came to the conclusion that the Church taught many doctrines of which the early doctors of Christianity knew nothing.
 He spoke his views frankly, but he disliked polemic; he found also more toleration than might have been expected, even after he became active in circulating Luther's books.
 Thus, supported by the civic authorities, he remained guardian of the convent of his order at Basel from 1519 until 1524, and even when he had to give up his post, remained in the monastery for two years.
 In 1523, he was appointed professor for theology in the University of Basel.
-His lectures concerned the Genesis and Salomon in the Old Testament.
+His lectures concerned the Book of Genesis, and Salomon in the Old Testament.
 At length, when the position was becoming quite untenable, in 1526, he followed a call from Zwingli to become a professor of Greek and Hebrew at the Carolinum in Zürich.
 Formally throwing off his monk's habit, Pellikan entered on a new life.
 Here he remained until his death on 6 April 1556.